-Then you can ask “If so, how?”
-Can you change anyone else?
+Can you ever change someone else?
 No. The only thing you can change is you and your points of view.
-For example, when friends, family or perfect strangers reprimand you for being a conspiracy theory/government-trusting idiot and that you're WRONG WRONG WRONG to believe the conspiracies/government.
-Not much fun for you, is it?
+For example, do you get upset and fight back when friends, family or perfect strangers reprimand, bully or gaslight you about something you say or do?
+How well does that work out?

-- put your own points of view away, push all your barriers down, smile and ask them genuine questions about their points of view (you never know, if you ask the right questions with genuine interest they might learn something new...and so might you).
+- put your own points of view away, push all your barriers down, smile and ask them genuine questions about their points of view; you never know, if you ask the right questions with genuine interest they might learn something new...and so might you, or

-Just because you listen to their stories, doesn't mean you have to buy them.
+Remember, just because you listen to their stories, doesn't mean you have to buy them.

 Remember that what's true for you always makes you lighter and a lie for you always makes you heavy.

 If you feel a lightness, then ask "What part of this is true?" (it will feel lighter) and "What part of this is a lie, spoken or unspoken?" (it will feel heavy).

-How light would you be if you could pull apart all the stories with ease and find what's light for you, rather than feeling like you have to buy the whole bundle and then tie yourself up with reasons and justifications for doing so?
+How light would you be if you could pull apart all the stories with ease, and know clearly what's light for you, rather than feeling like you have to buy the whole bundle and then tie yourself up with reasons and justifications for doing so?

 How much of everything we hear is part true and part a lie?
-What could you create as your life if you considered it all "an interesting point of view"?
+What could you create as your life if you considered it all an interesting point of view?

 Much gratitude again to Dr Dain Heer for this one.

-How often do you limit your choices – before you even consider them – by concluding that other people won't approve?
-“My husband/wife/partner wouldn't agree”, “My parents wouldn't like it” or even “No one else does that, so what would everyone think of me?”
+Do you ever say something like “My husband/wife/partner wouldn't agree”, “My parents wouldn't like it” or even “No one else does that, so what would everyone think of me?”

 What if you took other people out of the equation so you could see what you'd really like to choose?

-Ask “If other people's points of view weren't real – if everything were just an interesting point of view – what would I choose?”
+If you'd like to find out, ask yourself “If other people's points of view weren't real – if everything were just an interesting point of view – what would I choose?”